By Paolo von Schirach –

 A partisan cacophony

-Indeed, the American national political process long time ago degenerated into a partisan cacophony dominated mostly by ideologues engaged in weird culture wars and self-serving, cynical pros who are at best capable of supporting the powerful economic interests of those who lavishly funded their campaigns.
-No statesmen here, only posturing crusaders and wily, opportunistic politicians.
+Indeed, the American national political process long time ago, way before Trump even thought about running, had degenerated into a partisan cacophony dominated mostly by ideologues engaged in weird culture wars and self-serving, cynical pros who do not believe in anything and are at best capable of supporting the powerful economic interests of those who lavishly funded their campaigns.
+No statesmen here, only posturing crusaders and wily, opportunistic operatives.

 The easiness with which Trump destroyed the old edifice of American politics shows that the building was already condemned.
-With a mighty Trump kick, the whole thing crumbled –literally.
-Because of Trump, now we know that this Great American Architecture of strong institutions supported by great values genuinely embraced by honest and competent elected leaders –an Architecture that we used to extoll as almost perfect and therefore everlasting– has not been cared for.
+With a mighty Trump kick the whole thing crumbled –literally.
+Because of Trump, now we know that this Great American Architecture of strong institutions supported by great values genuinely embraced by honest and competent elected leaders, voted into office by thoughtful Americans –an Architecture that we used to extoll as almost perfect and therefore everlasting– has not been cared for.
 As a result of decades of neglect, it is now both aged and corrupted.
 As a result of this long decay, when millions of despondent Americans saw an opportunity to dismantle it via their support for a total outsider, they did so –with enthusiasm.

 In so doing however millions of Americans demonstrated that they had given up their common sense.
 Nothing wrong with a desire for change, trying something new.
 But “this” change?
-In choosing Trump as their unquestioned champion, millions of American have turned politics into quasi-religious fanaticism, eventually morphing their support for a candidate into a bizarre cult whose leader can do no wrong.
+In choosing Trump as their unquestioned champion, millions of American have turned politics into quasi-religious fanaticism, eventually morphing their support for a candidate into a bizarre cult whose leader, a reality TV entertainer dressed up as a would-be (improbable) statesman, can do no wrong.

 So, here we are.
 The Trump phenomenon, whether confined to the four years of his presidency or not, is not the cause of our national problems.
 It is the uncomfortable illustration of how deep they run.